sensel/morph-docs/docs/app.md

 * Hide Left Panel - Click the **X** in the top left to hide the left panel.
 * Current SenselApp Version - shows the version number of the Sensel App.

+You'll also notice that a dot appears next to one of the Map names for each overlay.
+This indicates the Map is what is currently programmed to the Morph.
+When you plug in your Morph, it reads what maps have been flashed to the Morph and then compares it to the list of maps in your app.
+If the same map exists, then a dot is placed next to the map.

 When a Morph is selected in the SenselApp, your screen will look similar to below.

 ![SenselApp Morph info page callouts](img/morphpage_callouts2.jpg)